Do You Have A Royal Bloodline?

 Lilias Grant (6th great-grandmother of *Rose) was born in 1773 the daughter of Christian Paton and Colquhoun Grant Esq. of Burnside, Inverness-shire after many months of research we discovered that Lilias was the direct descendant of Robert Stewart III King of Scotland making him *Rose’s 19th great-grandfather.

-Robert Stewart III King of Scotland is the 16th great-grandfather of Queen Elizabeth II.
+Robert Stewart III, King of Scotland, 16th great-grandfather of Queen Elizabeth II.

 *Rose and her family are absolutely delighted with the discovery that they are directly descended from the Stewart Royal Family and Queen Elizabeth II and are now looking forward to seeing the finished printed family tree showing their Royal bloodline.